hawshemi/AverageCalculator/README.md

 # AverageCalculator
 - Average calculator with user inputs.
 - You can enter as many numbers as you want.
-- To stop and calculate the average enter 0.
+- Enter 0 To stop and calculate the average.